mportuesisf/superplot/superplot.md

 it reinitializes the arrays holding X,Y coordinates and exits.
-For more information on how the forced read mode is used to update the program, see "Using the Atari Forced Read Mode" by Frank C. Jones in _COMPUTE's Second Book of Atari_, pg.
+For more information on how the forced read mode is used to update the program, see "Using the Atari Forced Read Mode" by Frank C. Jones in  [_COMPUTE! 's Second Book of Atari_](https://archive.org/details/ataribooks-computes-second-book-of-atari), pg.
 26.

 #### `SETDIS` (Lines `8000` to `8120`)